PrefectHQ/prefect/docs/guides/automations.md

 Run the underlying flow and see the deployment kick off after 30 seconds.
 This results in a new flow run of `build_names`.
 You can see this new deployment get initiated with the custom parameters outlined above.

-In a few quick changes, you can programmatically create an automation that deploys workflows with custom parameters.
+With a few simple changes, you can programmatically create an automation that triggers flow runs with custom parameters.

 ## Use an underlying .yaml file